Behavior

 At the VDOE's T/TAC at VCU, our mission is to increase the capacities of school personnel and service providers to meet the behavioral needs of children and youth with disabilities.

-Understanding Behavior
+Understanding behavior

 Behavior always serves a purpose.
 It is an action that is observable and measurable, reactionary, and functional.
-Oftenour attempts to change student behavior fail because of our misunderstanding of the behavior and its underlying function.
+Often our attempts to change student behavior fail because of our misunderstanding of the behavior and its underlying function.

 Behavior can result as a reaction to numerous factors, such as:

-- the immediate surrounding environment,
+- The immediate surrounding environment

-- current or previous emotions being felt from previous interactions or experiences,
+- Current or previous emotions being felt from previous interactions or experiences

-- current health status and
+- Current health status

-- stressors.
+- Stressors

 Additionally, rapport and relationships play a significant role in how people respond in any given situation.
 Developing positive relationships with students and within the classroom and school often produces the largest effect on student behavior.